khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Todo: Add live component block with code example including table header

-To avoid redundancy, do not use headers if all columns in a table have sef-descriptive content, for example names, dates, etc. For example, a header in Audit Events is redundant:
+To avoid redundancy, do not use headers if all columns in a table have sef-descriptive content, like example names, dates, etc. For example, a header in Audit Events is redundant:

 Todo: Add live component block with code example of Audit Events table

 Labels in a header should be short, descriptive, and relevant.
 Avoid headers which are too long for the content in the rows below.
+It is possible to hyphenate the text, but note that hyphens is language-sensitive.
+Its ability to find break opportunities depends on the language, defined in the lang attribute of a parent element and support depends on the specific browser.

 Use title-case capitalization for table headers and labels.

-### Content alignment

-Left align content unless a different alignment helps with comprehension.
-For example, numeric data is easier to read when right aligned or is designed to a right-to-left audience, making it easier for the user to visually scan the data.
-To aid scanning on right-alignment, make sure you use the same number of decimal places for your numeric data.

-Text in tables tends to end up in narrow columns – don't justify or center the text.

-Always align column headers with column content.
-Right-align headings of numeric data and left-align headings of columns with text.

-Todo: Add live component block with code example of table alignment -- mixed data

-* TODO: Hyphenate

-### Rows

-* TODO

-### Columns

-Avoid making all the columns an even width.
-The table columns should be sized according to the data they contain.
-Columns of small content should be narrow, while columns of paragraphs should be relatively wide.
-Allow the browser to lay out the tables according to the viewport size.
+#### Empty values

+If a cell is empty or unavailable, keep the cell empty to reduce noise and help with legibility.

+#### Truncation

+To fit a long string of text into a table cell, you can shorten the text with an ellipsis ("...") to show exactly where the text is truncated.
+Truncated text should display a tooltip on hover with the full text on it.
+[See tooltips guidelines](https://design.gitlab.com/components/tooltips)

-### Interaction
+## Interaction

 * When including triggers to manipulate the data, they should be placed directly above the table.
 * TODO: Describe the behaviour of the mouse hover for table rows
+* TODO: Describe combination of commands/buttons with all the variety of states, which we used in table rows.

-### Actions
+## Actions

 Additional actions a user can take from an individual table row are displayed in the far right column.
 The actions are visible at all times.
 If there are two or more actions in a table row, consider using a button group or a "more menu" button with a dropdown list option.

-### Pagination
+## Pagination

 Tables can include pagination.
 Pagination works by presenting a set number of rows in a view, with the ability to navigate to another set.
 [See pagination guidelines](https://design.gitlab.com/components/pagination)

 Todo: Add live component block with code example including pagination

-### Styling
+## Styling

-* Apply white space to your table so your reader can make sense of it.
-Separate the data so that each element can be individually identified and read as separate from the others.
+Apply white space to tables so your reader can make sense of it.
+It is also important to separate the data so that each element can be individually identified and read as separate from the others.

-* Allow horizontal lines between rows to visualy separate content.
-* Avoid any border or frame surrounding the table.
+To help with styling, allow horizontal lines between rows to visualy separate content.
+Avoid any border or frame surrounding the table.
 Tables should not be set to look like nets with every number enclosed.

-* Do not appply vertical lines between columns.
-Tables without vertical rules look better.
+Do not appply vertical lines between columns.
+In general, tables without vertical rules look better.

-Todo: Add live component block with code example

 ## Responsiveness

-Users could be viewing our application on any device, so we need to ensure our table will be usable whether displayed on mobile, tablet or desktop.
+Users could be viewing the application on any device, so ensure the table will be usable whether displayed on mobile, tablet or desktop.

-* WIP: Table will render in a stacked, block pattern on responsive view
+Todo: Add description of how the table behabes on responsive views

 ## Accessibility

-Tables should be accessible to all users.
 Using proper semantic markup is a must so that users of screen readers can navigate through the table one cell at a time, hearing column and row headers spoken to them.

 * `<th>` shouldn’t contain heading elements.
 * `<th>` should be descriptive and relevant.